-- 1. Clean, business casual styled clothing (e.g., collared shirts for men and an appropriate top for women, colored or khaki trousers, slacks, appropriate length skirts, etc.) - 2.
-Undergarments should not be visible through clothing.

-- 3. Dress shoes, boots, sandals that are in good condition and clean. - 4.
+- 1. Clean, business casual styled clothing. - 2.
+Undergarments should not be visible through clothing. - 3.
+Dress shoes, boots, sandals that are in good condition and clean. - 4.
 All attire should be in appropriate condition (e.g., free from rips, tears, etc.)